 The grammar of JSON-B, JSON-C and JSON-D is a superset of the JSON grammar.
 The following productions are added to the grammar:

-- x-value Binary encodings for data values.
-As the binary value encodings are all self-delimiting - x-member An object member where the value is specified as an X-value and thus does not require a value-separator.
+x-value Binary encodings for data values.
+As the binary value encodings are all self-delimiting c-tag Tag code value defined in JSON-C.